saeid78/travelling-/readme.md

 ```
 1-Install the composer from the root of the project.
 2-Duplicate .env.exapmle to .env and register the DB info.
-3-Run: php artisan migration to create the tables.
+3-Run: php artisan migrate to create the tables.
 4-Run: php artisan db:seed.
 ```